 Modest, gentle celebrities

 I think the main problem is that Danish celebrities are Danish – that is, they are modest, gentle, and eager to fit in.
 In New York, picking out a celebrity is easy.
-Someone like the rapper Jay Z can be counted on to have a car the size of a small yacht, be wearing at least a kilogram of jewelry, and be surrounded by an entourage of 60.
+Most successful pop musicians can be counted on to have a car the size of a small yacht, be wearing at least a kilogram of jewelry, and be surrounded by an entourage of 60.
 If you were surrounded by an entourage of 60 in some small Danish towns, there would be no one left to admire you and your entourage.

 It’s the same thing with Danish sports stars.
 American athletes look like living cartoons, the football stars as wide and thick as refrigerators, the basketball stars as tall as trees.
 Danish handball and badminton players look like ordinary Danish guys, if in slightly better shape.